-SUBJECT: Update of Statistical Area Definitions and Additional Guidance on Their Uses
+SUBJECT: Update of Statistical Area Definitions and Guidance on Their Uses

-- 1. Purpose: This bulletin updates and supersedes OMB Bulletin No. 03-04, issued on June 6, 2003.
+- 1. Purpose: This bulletin updates and supersedes OMB Bulletin No. 04-03, issued on February 18, 2004.
 The attachment to the bulletin provides the detailed information on the update of statistical areas since that time.
 These changes to the statistical areas take effect immediately.
-The bulletin highlights in a separate list in its appendix the Metropolitan Statistical Areas that have Metropolitan Divisions.
-Additional guidance is provided to Federal agencies that use the definitions of these statistical areas for program administrative and fund allocation purposes. - 2.
+The bulletin also provides guidance to Federal agencies that use the definitions of these statistical areas for program administrative and fund allocation purposes. - 2.
 Background: Pursuant to 44 U.S.C.
 3504(e)(3) and 31 U.S.C.
 1104(d) and Executive Order No. 10253 (June 11, 1951), the Office of Management and Budget (OMB) defines Metropolitan Statistical Areas, Micropolitan Statistical Areas, Combined Statistical Areas, and New England City and Town Areas for use in Federal statistical activities.
-These areas, as well as principal cities, will be updated annually to reflect changes in population estimates. - 3.
-Update of Statistical Areas: This bulletin provides the definitions of all Metropolitan Statistical Areas, Metropolitan Divisions, Micropolitan Statistical Areas, Combined Statistical Areas, and New England City and Town Areas in the United States and Puerto Rico based on the standards published on December 27, 2000, in the Federal Register (65 FR 82228 82238) and Census 2000 data as well as Census Bureau population estimates for 2001 and 2002.
-The attachment provides updated information for the statistical areas and principal cities.
-The appendix to this bulletin provides the lists of statistical areas that are recognized under the standards.

-4. Guidance on Uses of Statistical Area Definitions: All agencies that conduct statistical activities to collect and publish data for Metropolitan, Micropolitan, and Combined Statistical Areas, and New England City and Town Areas should use the most recent definitions of these areas established by OMB.
+These areas, as well as principal cities, are updated annually to reflect changes in population estimates. - 3.
+Update of Statistical Areas: This bulletin provides the definitions of all Metropolitan Statistical Areas, Metropolitan Divisions, Micropolitan Statistical Areas, Combined Statistical Areas, and New England City and Town Areas in the United States and Puerto Rico based on the standards published on December 27, 2000, in the Federal Register (65 FR 82228 82238) and Census 2000 data as well as Census Bureau population estimates for 2002 and 2003.
+The attachment highlights updates to the statistical areas and principal cities.
+The appendix to this bulletin provides complete listings of all statistical areas that are recognized under the standards. - 4.
+Guidance on Uses of Statistical Area Definitions: All agencies that conduct statistical activities to collect and publish data for Metropolitan, Micropolitan, and Combined Statistical Areas, and New England City and Town Areas, should use the most recent definitions of these areas established by OMB.